LeJardinDesSaisons/BioNotes/docs/code.md

 `EditAreaPage` is a page similar to `AddAreaPage`.
 It uses the URL parameter `id` to retrieve the area to edit from the Storage, and it fills the form after that.

+`AreaPopoverComponent` represents the popover that is displayed when selecting the options of an area in the arborescence.

 `FormAreaComponent` is a generic form that can be used to add or edit an area.
 All information about the area is transmitted through the `area` input directive.

 `HelperTextComponent` is a "dumb" component that only displays an area name and a list of parent names.